 Geneva is home to about 250 international organizations today, including the United Nations and The Red Cross.
 Banking and finance are thriving industries here as well

-Politics and sustainability:
+Politics and sustainability in Geneva:

 The city is a diverse mix of Swiss locals and a flourishing expat community.
 From Australia, New Zealand, India, Central American, and the United States, almost half of Geneva’s population are not Swiss citizens.